nvs/map/README.md

 - `build`: Packages the `war3map.lua`.
 Depending on settings, may optionally build the map as well.
-If the map is built, then trigger strings will be inlined within objects and user build files that have access to an environment exposed by **Map** will be processed.
+If the map is built, then trigger strings will be inlined within objects, and user build files that have access to an environment exposed by **Map** will be processed.
 These can be used to import files, create and modify objects, adjust constants, and more.